sakoto10/The-Market-Gap-Analysis/README.md

 * **Acceptance Criteria:**
     * On the dashboard, include a "Key Insight" box.
-    * Complete this sentence: *"Based on the data, the biggest market opportunity is in [Category Name], specifically targeting products with [X]g of protein and less than [Y]g of sugar."*
+    * Complete this sentence: *"Based on the data, the biggest market opportunity is in Chocolate & Confectionery, specifically targeting products with 7g of protein and less than 5g of sugar."*

 ---